voltento/users-info/README.md

 ### TODO:
 - Pack app into docker
 - Add logger into all
-- Integrate health check
-- notify mechanizm
+- notify mechanism
-- add check if it's internal error or not
-- add limitations for getUsers enteties count
+- add limitations for getUsers entities count

 ### Assemptations